 No. That’s a flat field with no trees and nothing of any interest at all.
 You want a view?
 This is a view:

-We were a bit dismayed when we looked at Michael’s pedometer to see that we’d only walked 1km.
+We were a bit dismayed when we looked at Mr B’s pedometer to see that we’d only walked 1km.
 How ridiculous!
 We may have only gone 1km across but we’d gone half that distance up!
 And yes, I know my Pythagoras as well as you and I realise that the actual distance wasn’t much more than 1km but the energy we used was much more than on a flat walk.

 After an exhausting trek it’s always good to get home and sit in the garden, particularly if the sun is shining.
 Which is exactly what I was doing when I became distracted by Radio Wales and Eleri Sion’s daily puzzle – the ‘mindboggler’.
 I’d listened to this a few days ago and was depressed at how easy it was, thinking that nobody could possibly get it wrong.
 Correction – many people did.
 So when I heard this new boggler my interest was stirred because it had a bit more about it.
 Still not complicated or difficult if you could be bothered to sit down with a pencil and paper for five minutes – one of those things about someone paying a pound, the next paying two, the third doubling it to four, etc. Anyhow I decided to enter – why not?
-Michael was inside the house doing jobs unknown and had left me to my own devices.
+Mr B was inside the house doing jobs unknown and had left me to my own devices.
 I picked up my phone and sent off a text with my answer.